Vic0Lan/encdec/README.md

 Also, these two files need to have the same name in the example.
 You can download them and then change their content using keys that you decide.

-Encrypt/Decrypt files/folders:    (encdec will dectect what you want to encrypt, no need for flags!)
+Encrypt/Decrypt files or folders:    (encdec will dectect what you want to encrypt, no need for flags!)

     #No need to tell what this command does
     encdec --help